 Infection Prevention and Control Programs

 Infection prevention and control programs in the United States have changed significantly since the mid-20th century.
 Much of this change was a result of the influence of professional and nonprofit organizations; government, regulatory, and accrediting agencies; and scientific research and publications.
 Other influences include increasing acuity of patients, aging of the population, complexity and location of treatment interventions, and the increasing move toward care in home/ambulatory settings.
-There are various models outlined for infection prevention and control programs and standards developed for infection prevention professionals.
-This chapter includes information on Health and Human Services activities, the National Healthcare Safety Network, and information on international infection prevention and control programs.
+There are various models for infection prevention and control programs and standards for infection prevention professionals.
+This chapter includes information on organizations influencing practice and the overall structure and function of infection prevention and control programs.